Jupeman/minecraftfest-config/README.md

 How to run

-From the repo root (or wherever your script lives), run:
+From the repo root on game-server:  /srv/minecraftfest-config, run:
 ./scripts/deploy-plugins.sh

 If it’s not executable yet: